 In my work with adult clients, my areas of interest include:

 Our office is on the second floor of a small office building just south of Whyte Avenue.
 It is a comfortable and private setting.
-There is free 1-hour parking available on the street out front of the building.
+There is metered parking available on the street out front of the building.

 10:00 a.m. to 5:00 p.m.
 Monday - Friday.
 Limited Saturday and evening appointments are available.